LG Basic Lock

 CAUTION!
 Hold onto battery terminal connector to avoid pulling the wires out of housing.

-The lock contains a non-volatile memory, and even with batteries removed, the lock will retain all programming.
+The lock contains a non-volatile memory, & even with batteries removed, the lock will retain all programming.

 Opening the Lock